 Color sequence: brown, red, orange, yellow, green, blue, gray, white, black, cyclic or as required by the user.

-Ribbon flat cable also have their limitations, such as being susceptible to electromagnetic interference (EMI) and crosstalk, especially at high-speed data transmission.
+Ribbon flat cables also have their limitations, such as being susceptible to electromagnetic interference (EMI) and crosstalk, especially at high-speed data transmission.
 In addition, signal attenuation can be a problem over long distances.
 Therefore, TST CABLES recommends that you consider the specific application requirements and environmental conditions when selecting cables.
-If you are ready to order ribbon cable,flat flexible cable ffc, TST cables engineers are ready to help you!
+If you are ready to order ribbon cables, TST cables engineers are ready to help you!
 You are welcome to email or call us for quotes and free samples.